PGY1 Pharmacy Residency FAQs

 What clinical and specialized services does your department offer?

 Patient evaluation, including identifying potential and actual medication-related problems and preventing and resolving medication-related problems, is provided by OHSU decentralized clinical pharmacists and College of Pharmacy faculty to all OHSU inpatients.
-Clinical pharmacist practice areas include: solid organ transplantation, pediatrics/neonatology, general medicine, adult and pediatric critical care, general surgery, family medicine, cardiology, pediatric and adult oncology/bone marrow transplantation, infectious diseases, geriatric assessment clinic, nutritional support, outpatient parenteral treatment unit, HIV ambulatory clinic, hepatitis C ambulatory clinic, pediatric cystic fibrosis ambulatory clinic, rheumatology ambulatory clinic, heart failure ambulatory clinic, and pediatric and adult oncology and bone marrow transplantation ambulatory clinic.
+Clinical pharmacist practice areas include: solid organ transplantation, pediatrics/neonatology, general medicine, adult and pediatric critical care, general surgery, family medicine, cardiology, pediatric and adult oncology/bone marrow transplantation, infectious diseases, geriatric assessment clinic, nutritional support, outpatient parenteral treatment unit, HIV ambulatory clinic, hepatitis C ambulatory clinic, pediatric cystic fibrosis ambulatory clinic, rheumatology ambulatory clinic, heart failure transitions, and pediatric and adult oncology and bone marrow transplantation ambulatory clinic.
 The department also operates a mail order pharmacy, specialty pharmacy, community pharmacies, drug information service/drug policy program, and a research pharmacy service.

 A centralized distribution model serves the medical/surgical population and medical/surgical specialties.
 Pharmacists in these areas provide medication profile review and front-line drug information services.
 Automated dispensing, an electronic health record with provider order entry technology and bar code medication administration is used throughout the hospital.